 Apples, pears, and apricots all contain iron, which helps to saturate the brain with oxygen.
 For an adult, it is recommended to consume at least 300 - 400 grams of fruit daily.

 The human brain is the central computer of the body, performing a vast number of critical tasks.
-As we age, tension and stress accumulates, which affects our memory.
+As we age, tension and stress accumulate, which affects our memory.
 Therefore, it is important to feed the brain with sufficient vitamins and nutrients to continue executing the tasks required.
-So, work these foods into your daily diet and give your brain a boost!
+So, work these foods into your daily diet and give your brain a boost.